walder/Skynet-IADS/README.md

 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

 ## How do I set up a point defence?
-As of March 2020 only the Tor (Nato name SA-15 Gauntlet) is able to engage HARMs.
+As of March 2020 only the Tor (Nato name SA-15 Gauntlet) is able to engage HARMs on the red side.
 Place the SA-15s as separate SAM groups next to a larger SAM group like the S-300.
 Skynet will turn off the SA-15's radar.
 Once a HARM is in range of the SA-15 it will go live and engage the inbound HARM.